scuddi/odin-form/readme.md

 # Odin Sign-Up Form

 This is the Sign-Up Form project of the The Odin Project.
 (See: [Project Sign-up Form](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form))
-In this project the aim is to build a web beautiful web-form with HTML and CSS.
+In this project the aim is to build a beautiful web-form with HTML and CSS.

 ## Check out my live demo: